remarkjs/remark-rehype/readme.md

 > 👉 **Note**: this option affects footnotes.
 > Footnotes are not specified by CommonMark.
-> They are supported by GitHub, so they can be enabled by using the utility
+> They are supported by GitHub, so they can be enabled by using the plugin
 > [`remark-gfm`][remark-gfm].

 ###### `options.footnoteLabelProperties`